kunzjacq/pybloom/README.md

-The code uses of the following result: the limit of the log-probability that there are u values in a filter after n elements are inserted at random into m filters, n -> infinity, n/m = a is constant, is
+The code uses of the following result: the limit of the log-probability that there are u values in a filter after n elements are inserted at random into m filters when n tends to infinity and n/m = a is constant, is
 -log(u!) - a + u * log(a)